 Dates are stated +-3 days!
 We depend on Air Greenland schedule!

 Please note that photos stated here in the tour schedule are from various Greenland expeditions, so do not expect to see lots of icebergs!
 Instead we will see incredible granite peaks and autumn colors of valleys.
 More photos from my recent South Greenland trip coming soon!

-The start is September, 20 from Nanortalik, Greenland.
+The start is September, 19 from Narsarsuaq, Greenland.

 Today we sail at the gate of amazing Prince Christian Sound.
 We encounter the highest and most dramatic peaks of the whole Greenland in these fjords.
 During the evening we may take the optional hike to one of the ridges at Stordalens or Kangerdluk fjords.
 We may even bring a tent with us to the small lakes up the top to meet sunrise or wait for northern lights if the weather permits.